davidhaase/machine-translator/README.md

 # Machine Translation
 The machine translator is an exploratory project that implements neural nets in Python to create English-language translations from phrases entered in French, Italian, Spanish, German or Turkish.
-Translation models for each language are first built asynchronously from a deep-learning Keras neural network built using high-powered AWS E2 processors.
+Translation models for each language are first trained asynchronously from a deep-learning Keras neural network built using high-powered AWS EC2 processors.
 These models are in turn leveraged interactively in real-time from a webpage spun up on the local-host with Flask.
 This project serves as my final independent student project for the Flatiron School Data Science curriculum.

 #### -- Project Status: [Inactive]